bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * https://git.mills.io/yarnsocial/yarn/issues/344
 * Any user may share a file where they share their recommendations for "censorship"
-* Abusive feed URLs
+* Abusive accounts, feed URLs
 * Iterative positive & negative globs and regexp for matching a URL
 * Hashes of email addresses for abusive accounts
-* Regexp content filters for abusive content
+* Regexp content filters for abusive content (including embedding, link targets and attachments)
 * Lists of IDs for concrete abusive posts - effectively #redaction
 * The client could subscribe to any number of such lists
 * The client would have a default subscription after installation to one recommended by the software developer